Chicago Bus Accident Lawyers Serving People Across Illinois

 Non-economic damages generally pay you back for injuries that you have suffered.
 This includes pain and suffering and emotional distress.
 A spouse or partner may also be able to receive damages for loss of consortium.

 As you can see from the above examples, when someone is killed or seriously injured in a bus accident, the damages can be extremely high.
-A personal injury attorney will be necessary to properly value your claim when it comes to either settling the case or seeking damages in court.
+A Chicago personal injury attorney will be necessary to properly value your claim when it comes to either settling the case or seeking damages in court.
 This will be your only chance to recover for the injuries that you have suffered so you need to make sure that you receive top dollar for your damages and injuries.

 Note that some jurisdictions may have statutes that exempt a public transit administration from punitive damages.
-This is because they are a part governmental entity.
+This is because they are a part of a governmental entity.
 This will limit jury awards to only compensatory damages.

-What is the Statute of Limitations for an Illinois Bus Accident Lawsuit Involving Personal Injury or Wrongful Death?
+What is the Statute of Limitations for an Illinois Bus Accident Lawsuit Involving Injury or Wrongful Death?

 When you are suing a private for-profit entity, you are subject to the general personal injury statute of limitations.
 In Illinois, this is two years from the time that you were injured or should have known of your injuries.